 Does this sound familiar?.
-On the hottest day of the year, the air conditioner in your home begins blowing out warm air or stops operating entirely.
-Along with hundreds of other people in our community, you reach for the phone to call your HVAC specialist, and suffer with the heat until they arrive.
+Hilton Head Island is experiencing record heat and the air conditioner in your home starts blowing out warm air or stops working entirely.
+Along with hundreds of other people in our city, you reach for the phone to call your HVAC specialist, as you and your family brave the heat.
 Although some A/C problems will require a professional technician, here are a few tips that can be used to decrease the likeliness of this happening to you this summer.

 Max-Out the Air Flow

-A properly operating central air system must be able to pull the air through the unit, including recirculating air from within your home.
+To work properly, your air conditioner needs to pull air through the system, including recirculating air from within your home.
 If Air blockage or obstruction of any kind can result in trouble and repair costs.
-To assure you have the manufacturer suggested air flow, make sure to keep space around the vents - indoors and outside.
+To assure you have the manufacturer suggested air flow, make sure to keep the area clear around the vents - indoors and outside.
 This includes trimming back vegetation and cleaning dirt away from vents.

 Use a Programmable Thermostat

-Also, program your thermostat for longer run-cycles.
-We are not suggesting that this will prevent problems, it can help reduce humidity in your Hilton Head Island area home.
+Another tip is to program your thermostat for longer run-cycles.
+While this does not necessary prevent problems, it can help lower humidity in your Hilton Head Island area home.
 This can provide a more comfortable environment, plus keep mold spores from developing in your home.

 For some reason certain bugs and pests are attracted to air conditioning units, which can be detrimental if they get inside the system.
 To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit with a reasonably wide perimeter of 24 – 36 inches.

-Naturally, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner operating as it should.
-Call to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
+Naturally, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner operating as it should.
+Make sure to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
 Keeping these tips in mind, you may be able to decrease the chance of several common A/C problems and have a stress-free and climate controlled home all summer.